 First, I chop it into parts.
 It took me about 20 minutes the first time, but after doing this every month for well over a year, I’ve gotten it down to two chickens in roughly 10 minutes.
 Maybe I should moonlight as a butcher…

-Edible chicken parts go into one bowl, skin in another and the innards, spine and wings go straight into the slow cooker.
+Edible chicken parts go into one bowl, skin in another and the innards, spine and chicken wings go straight into the slow cooker.
 The slow cooker goes on high for four hours while I package up the chicken parts and label them for the freezer.

 Four hours later, I ladle the chicken pieces from the slow cooker onto a plate so that they can cool and I don’t burn myself while trying to get all the meat off the bones.

-When all of the meat is picked from the bones, everything that’s left goes back into the slow cooker: bones, skin, tough pieces of meat that won’t pass through the kids radar… all of it.
+When all of the meat is picked from the chicken bones, everything that’s left goes back into the slow cooker: bones, skin, tough pieces of meat that won’t pass through the kids radar… all of it.

 Add a few splashes of apple cider vinegar, fill it to the top with water and turn it on medium-low for 10 hours.

 Walk away proudly Family Chef, your work is done for the day.